alberand/Blog/content/win_toggle_connection.md

 Put it somewhere near your tests and set it up as follows:

-0. Set correct name of your Ethernet interface (in script)
+1. Change `interface` to name of your Ethernet interface (in script)
-1. Open "Task Scheduler"
+2. Open "Task Scheduler"
-2. Click "Create Task"
+3. Click "Create Task"
-3. Set name of the task to "toggle_connection"
+4. Set name of the task to "toggle_connection"
-4. Check checkbox "Run with highest privileges"
+5. Check checkbox "Run with highest privileges"
-5. Go to "Triggers" tab and create trigger "At task creation/modification"
+6. Go to "Triggers" tab and create trigger "At task creation/modification"
-6. Go to "Actions" tab and create action "Start a program" with link to script
+7. Go to "Actions" tab and create action "Start a program" with link to script

 That's all!
 Now you can toggle your internet connection from Command prompt by this command: